 Are you growing a brand online or trying to grow your social media network?
-Automation is an essential tool but unfortunately, these services can be extremely expensive.
+Automation is an essential tool, but unfortunately, these services can be extremely expensive.
 This tutorial will teach you how to build your own Instagram automation bot in a little as 10 minutes – for free.
-This tutorial is for Mac users but you can easy learn how to do this.
+This tutorial is for Mac users, but you can easily learn how to do this.

-Automation – it’s something everyone does but no one talks about.
-Who actually has the time to engage at this rate on social media?
+Automation – it’s something everyone does, but no one talks about it.
+Who has the time to engage at this rate on social media?
 However, these services can be as much as $100 a month!
-That’s insane, especially for a task that you can actually set up and automate on your own with a little effort and tinkering.
-This is probably not going to be super easy for those with absolutely no technical or coding skills, but the process is really straightforward and step-by-step and I truly believe anyone at any level can get this working.
+That’s insane, especially for a task that you can set up and automate on your own with a little effort and tinkering.
+This is probably not going to be super easy for those with absolutely no technical or coding skills.
+Still, the process is straightforward and step-by-step, and I genuinely believe anyone at any level can get this working.
 And once you get it working, you’ll feel a thrill of excitement.

 As it turns out, there are two major ways to create an Instagram bot using Python.
-A common way is to use the Selenium WebDriver to automate it through your browser.
-This proved far more complicated than the method I’m going to recommend and I did not have success with this way.
+A common approach is to use the Selenium WebDriver to automate it through your browser.
+This proved far more complicated than the method I’m going to recommend, and I did not have success with this way.

-The second method is really quite simple and much more straightforward and it’s the process that I’ll breakdown below.
+The second method is quite simple and much more straightforward, and it’s the process that I’ll breakdown below.

 Before we get started, you’ll need a few basic things.
 Again, this is for Mac users.

 Before we get started, here’s a brief summary of the steps required to get this thing running.

 First, you’ll download and install the newest version of Python 3.7.